KomodoPlatform/developer-docs/docs/basic-docs/essential-rpc/mining.md

 "transactions":[ ... ]                       |(array)                             |contents of non-coinbase transactions that should be included in the next block
 "data"                                       |(string)                     |transaction data encoded in hexadecimal (byte-for-byte)
-"hash"                                       |(string)                     |hash/id encoded in little-endian hexadecimal "depends"                                    |(array)                      |array of numbers number                                       |(numeric)                    |transactions before this one (by 1-based index in "transactions" list) that must be present in the final block, if this one is
+"hash"                                       |(string)                     |hash/id encoded in little-endian hexadecimal "depends"                                    |(array)                      |an array of numbers number                                       |(numeric)                    |the transactions before this one (by 1-based index in "transactions" list) that must be present in the final block, if this one is
 "fee"                                        |(numeric)                    |the difference in value between transaction inputs and outputs (in Satoshis).
 For coinbase transactions, this is a negative number of the total collected block fees (ie, not including the block subsidy).
 If a key is not present, the fee is unknown and clients MUST NOT assume it is not present.
-"sigops"                                     |(numeric)                    |total number of sigops, as counted for the purposes of block limits; if a key is not present, the sigop count is unknown and clients MUST NOT assume they are not present.
+"sigops"                                     |(numeric)                    |the total number of sigops, as counted for the purposes of block limits; if a key is not present, the sigop count is unknown and clients MUST NOT assume they are not present.
 "required"                                   |(boolean)                    |if provided and true, this transaction must be in the final block
 "coinbasetxn": { ... }                       |(json object)                |information for coinbase transaction "target"                                     |(string)                     |the hash target "mintime"                                    |(numeric)                    |the minimum timestamp appropriate for next block time in seconds since epoch (Jan 1 1970 GMT)
-"mutable"                                    |(array of string)            |list of ways the block template may be changed "value"                                      |(string)                     |a way the block template may be changed, e.g. "time", "transactions", "prevblock"
+"mutable"                                    |(array of strings)            |list of ways the block template may be changed "value"                                      |(string)                     |a way the block template may be changed, e.g. "time", "transactions", "prevblock"
-"noncerange"                                 |(string)                     |a range of valid nonces "sigoplimit"                                 |(numeric)                    |limit of sigops in blocks "sizelimit"                                  |(numeric)                    |limit of block size "curtime"                                    |(numeric)                    |current timestamp in seconds since epoch (Jan 1 1970 GMT)
+"noncerange"                                 |(string)                     |a range of valid nonces "sigoplimit"                                 |(numeric)                    |the limit of sigops in blocks "sizelimit"                                  |(numeric)                    |the limit of block size "curtime"                                    |(numeric)                    |current timestamp in seconds since epoch (Jan 1 1970 GMT)
 "bits"                                       |(string)                     |compressed target of next block "height"                                     |(numeric)                    |the height of the next block